MaximBelov/cordova-plugin-bluetooth-classic-serial-port/README.md

 # Bluetooth Classic Serial Plugin for Cordova

 This plugin enables serial communication over Bluetooth.

 It is a fork of https://github.com/don/BluetoothSerial and https://github.com/soltius/BluetoothClassicSerial.

-The core difference is that https://github.com/don/BluetoothSerial supports Bluetooth Low Energy on iOS.

 This plugin is written using the [iOS Accessory Framework](https://developer.apple.com/documentation/externalaccessory/) (MFi) to support Classic Bluetooth on iOS.

-## TODO

-- Check and fix documentation

 ## Supported Platforms